gcapes/git-course/_episodes/11-pull-requests.md

 Pull Requests are a great solution for contributing to repositories to which you don't have write access.
-Adding other people as *collaborators* to a remote repository is a good idea but sometimes (or even most of the time) you want to make sure that their contributions will provide more benefits that the potential mistakes they may introduce.
+Adding other people as *collaborators* to a remote repository is a good idea but sometimes (or even most of the time) you want to make sure that their contributions will provide more benefits than the potential mistakes they may introduce.

 In large projects, primarily Open Source ones, in which the community of